essenius/FitNesseFitSharpExcel/README.md

 Differences are:
 * Download the repo code as a zip file and extract the contents of the folder `FitNesseFitSharpExcel-master`.
 * Since the fixture uses .NET Framework, you cannot build with the `dotnet` command.
 Use Visual Studio or msbuild instead.
 Or grab the binaries from the [releases](../../releases) and put them in `%LOCALAPPDATA%\FitNesse\ExcelFixture\ExcelFixture\bin\release`.
-* Go to folder: `cd /D %LOCALAPPDATA%\FitNesse\ExcelFixture\ExcelFixture\bin\release`
+* Go to folder: `cd /D %LOCALAPPDATA%\FitNesse\ExcelFixture\ExcelFixture\bin\release`.
-* Run the suite: Open a browser and enter the URL http://localhost:8080/FitSharpDemos.ExcelSuite?suite
+* Run the suite: Open a browser and enter the URL http://localhost:8080/FitSharpDemos.ExcelSuite?suite.

 # Tutorial and Reference
 See the [Wiki](../../wiki)